rownahGift/alx-system_engineering-devops/0x02-shell_redirections/README.md

 18. letters only please- > Display all lines of the file /etc/ssh/sshd_config starting with a letter.
 19. A to Z- > Replace all characters A and c from input to Z and e respectively.
 20. withoutc you woud live in hiago- > Create a script that removes all letters c and C from input.
+21. 21erver- > Write a script that reverse its input.